 - 1/2 tsp. sea salt (where to find real salt)

-- 1 tsp. cinnamon (where to find cinnamon)
+- 1 tsp. cinnamon (where to buy authentic, fresh, out-of-this world cinnamon)

 - 3 Tbs. coconut flour (where to find coconut flour)